Jay-69/JZDropDownColumn/README.md

 # JZDropDownColumn
 In place editable dropdown for Yii2 GridView
 This is extansion of DataColumn of Yii2.
-Allows to edit data of string type directly in GridView column.
+Allows to edit data of integer type directly in GridView column.

 TO INSTALL: